michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 The first type of action blocks can be used to make your character move.
 They include:

-* Moving forward by 1 square;
+* Moving forward by 1 square
-* Moving backward by 1 square;
+* Moving backward by 1 square
-* Turning right by 45 degrees;
+* Turning right by 45 degrees
-* Turning right by 90 degrees;
+* Turning right by 90 degrees
-* Turning left by 45 degrees; and
+* Turning left by 45 degrees
-* Turning left by 90 degrees.
+* Turning left by 90 degrees

 ##### Controls